210222-reston-java-msa/demos/week6/README.md

 > *Below are the questions that may be asked about Docker, most likely 2 or 3 of these will be asked in your cumulative QC.
 They are good questions to research.* <br><br>
-> *I will post more material regarding Docker including a shell script of all of the commands we ran today so that you have these resources for future work.*
+> *I will post more material regarding Docker including a shell script of all of the commands we ran today so that you have these resources for future work.* <br>
+> *I reccomend this resource for understanding the basics of virtualization vs. containerization.
+Read: **[What is Docker?
+In Simple English](https://blog.usejournal.com/what-is-docker-in-simple-english-a24e8136b90b#:~:text=Terms%20definition,all%20out%20as%20one%20package)**

 <br>